sganz/yii2-advanced-api-template/README.md

 Yii2-advanced-template is based on yii2-app-advanced created by yii2 core developers.
 That being said the yii2-advanced-api-template is based on the yii2-advanced-template.

-There are several upgrades made to this template.
+There are several upgrades made to this template, including both Nenand's and Sandy's changes

-0. Support for an off webroot API application that can be used for a service layer or what ever you might want to call it.
+1. Support for an off webroot API application that can be used for a service layer or what ever you might want to call it.
 It has no view configuration.
-1. This template has additional features listed in the next section of this guide.
+2. This template has additional features listed in the next section of this guide.
-2. Application structure has been changed to be 'shared hosting friendly'.
+3. Application structure has been changed to be 'shared hosting friendly'.
+4. Added example modules and set up for REST as well as simple ajax api like calls with versions of the API (Via Modules and Routing)

 Features (Most From Yii2-advanced-template)
 -------------------